bolemo/aegis/README.md

 Should work with several other Netgear routers as well.

 ## Version
-3.2.3
+3.3.0

 ## Prerequisite
 * You need to have Voxel's Firmware: https://www.voxel-firmware.com
-* Although not mandatory for this script to work properly, it is recommanded to bave iprange installed (either on the internal flash `/usr/bin`, or through Entware).
-The install script will offer to install iprange on the internal flash (R7800 only for now, but Entware version works on R9000).
-You can decide to install it separately or not at all. iprange allows great optimizations and recommended.
+* It is not mandatory, but it is strongly recommanded to bave iprange installed (either on the internal flash `/usr/bin`, or through Entware).
+The install script will offer to install iprange on the internal flash (R7800 and R9000 only for now, but Entware should support any model).
+You can decide to install it separately or not at all.
-* If it is possible to install the script on the system partition, this is not recommended and this installation requires to be on an external (USB) drive (the one on which you may have installed Entware).
+* The script can be installed either on the router internal memory (no extra USB drive required) or an external (USB) drive (like the one on which you may have installed Entware).
+If installed on external drive (recommanded), it will survive firmware upgrades and factory resets.
 * This script will be creating `firewall-start.sh` in `/opt/scripts`; that is a way to define custom iptables in Voxel's Firmwares.
 If you are already using your own `/opt/scripts/firewall-start.sh`, a line will be added to it to allow this script to work.
 The clean process will remove that line leaving the rest of `/opt/scripts/firewall-start.sh` in place.
+* If installed on external drive, this script will be creating `post-mount.sh` in `(DRIVE)/autorun/scripts`; that is a way to automatically execute code when a drive is connected in Voxel's Firmwares.
+If you are already using your own `post-mount.sh` (using Entware for example), a line will be added to it to allow this script to automatically work after reboot when on external drive (this is nit needed when in internal memory).
+The clean process will remove that line leaving the rest of `post-mount.sh` in place.

 ## Install
 * Connect to router's terminal with ssh or telnet
 * Go to the attached drive (USB): `cd /mnt/optware/` (or change optware by the mountpoint of your drive)
-* Copy and paste the following command: `wget -qO- https://github.com/bolemo/firewall-blocklist/archive/v3.2.3.tar.gz | tar xzf - --one-top-level=fbl --strip-components 1`
+* Copy and paste the following command: `wget -qO- https://github.com/bolemo/firewall-blocklist/archive/v3.3.0.tar.gz | tar xzf - --one-top-level=fbl --strip-components 1`
 * Make install script executable: `chmod +x fbl/install.sh`
 * Run install script: `fbl/install.sh`
 * Answer `y` if you want to install iprange [`y` recommanded if you don't have Entware]